samos123/docker-drupal/README.md

 # Drupal image without database

-This image contains the latest stable Drupal 7-release.
+This image contains the latest stable Drupal 7 and 8-release.
 It will automatically setup the database and install a default site for you.

 The image doesn't contain a database so you have to create a seperate database